 Building on the experience we gained through a successful five-year project tackling CSEC in the ‘sex tourism’ business in the city of Cartagena, we are currently working with another local partner in an area of Bogotá which experiences some of Colombia’s highest levels of CSEC.

 This work aims to teach children that CSEC is not normal but a violation of their rights, and that they are not to blame if they experience it.
 Children who are currently participating in CSEC are helped to gain the confidence to escape it and find other ways to earn money.

 We are also helping to raise awareness of CSEC in the wider community so that adults know how to recognise CSEC occurring and protect children from it.

 Our partner working to tackle this neglected issue in 2017 is:

 Our recent achievements towards tackling this neglected issue:

 - Between 2013 and 2015, we supported the first truly comprehensive programme to combat the commercial sexual exploitation of children in Cartagena, in partnership with Renacer.

 - Renacer's project enabled 6,887 children to understand the risks of commercial sexual exploitation and how to protect themselves from it.

-- At the end of the project, Renacer secured a commottment from the District Education Department to fund on-going anti-CSEC programme.
+- Renacer secured a committment from the District Education Department to fund an on-going anti-CSEC programme.
 In addition, the results of the project helped shape the development of CSEC policy at local and national level in Colombia.

 - In 2016, our partner ACJ Bogota provided support to help 73 young people involved in CSEC to leave.
 21 were able to leave commercial sexual exploitation and 12 of these young women have become youth leaders, sharing their experiences with others.